 You have more freedom over customer service, returns, and more

-In my opinion, one of the greatest benefits of Walmart over Amazon is the ability for a Walmart seller to set their own shopping policies, such as return/exchange timelines.
+In my opinion, one of the greatest benefits of Walmart over Amazon is the ability for Walmart sellers to set their own shopping policies, such as return/exchange timelines.

 Almost every Amazon seller has experienced being at the mercy of Amazon’s harsh returns policies that almost always favor the buyer.
-As you’ve probably seen yourself, Amazon bends over backwards for the buyer’s every whim, accepts returns without question, and usually it’s you who foots the bill.
+As you’ve probably seen yourself, Amazon bends over backward for the buyer’s every whim, accepts returns without question, and usually, it’s you who foots the bill.

 Walmart, meanwhile, sets minimum requirements on returns policies such as the standard 30-day window (with exceptions for certain products like laptops or luxury items).
 Customers also have the option to return via a Walmart physical location.